 Possibly more cherished for the short-lived cherry blossoms in spring, Japan’s autumn foliage deserves to rank alongside them.
 Visit Kyoto, famous for Shinto shrines, traditional wooden houses and geisha, to see an explosion of colour covering the charming city.
 Some of the best spots include Tofuku-ii Temple, Ginkaku-ii Temple and the mountain village of Takao.

-It’s hard to improve on Paris’s beauty, however thick carpets of golden leaves, less tourists and generally sunny weather seems to do so.
+It’s hard to improve on the beauty of Paris, however thick carpets of golden leaves, fewer tourists and generally sunny weather seems to do so.
 It’s one of the best times to visit the gardens of Versailles and the Palais-Royal Gardens.
-Plus, you can sip on hot chocolate at an outdoor terrace, without fighting for a seat.
+Plus, you can sip on hot chocolate on an outdoor terrace, without fighting for a seat.

 Autumn sweeps over Ontario with a palette of eye-scorching reds, glowing yellows and blazing oranges.
 If you love hiking, birdwatching and outdoor adventures, this is the time to do it.
 The 1000 Islands region offers cruises along the banks of the St. Lawrence River, or climb the Skydeck Tower for a bird’s eye view.
 Jump on board the Agawa Canyon Tour Train to discover lakes, rivers and forests awash with gold in Algoma Country.
 For a city trip, check out Ottawa at the end of September for biking and kayaking.